Book the Graffiti Art Workshop too and save $8 per person! Select your date here, and then go to the Workshop page and select your date there too.

 Here are some of the things we learn about on the tour:

-Tags - Tags are words written in spray paint on a surface of any sort, including walls, storefronts, signs or doors.
-The words are often the name of a tagger or crew.
-They are generally just one color, a few inches or feet in size.
 The traditional motivation of a tag is to create exposure for oneself and broadcast the audacity of taking the risk to spray paint in a dangerous, inaccessible or openly public place.
-Larger productions known as "throw-ups" and "pieces" are more stylized and feature multiple colors.
+For a tag the main audience are other taggers.
+Larger productions known as "throw-ups" and "pieces" are more stylized and feature multiple colors - although they follow the same premise as tags and are also typically a name.

-Murals - Murals are generally more comprehensive and portray an image or scene.
+Murals are generally large and portray an image or scene.
 They often tell a story or express feelings of the artist.
-They tend to carry a social or political critique, satire or message.
+Many of them carry a social or political critique, satire or message.
 Murals are generally larger than tags but come in all sizes.
-Today artists are granted permission and even paid to produce murals for public display on businesses and public buildings.
+Today artists are granted permission or even paid to produce murals for public display on businesses and public buildings.

-Posters - Poster art is usually created in private, then brought to a public place and affixed to a surface.
+Poster art is usually created in private, then brought to a public place and affixed to a surface.
 It is attached using an adhesive called wheat paste.
 In addition to paint, poster art can also incorporate multiple layers, cutouts, collages or stickers.
-The down side to a poster is that it's easier to remove than spraypaint and more succeptable to weather conditions.
+The down side to a poster is that it's more susceptible to weather conditions or destruction than spray paint.
 Therefore it tend to last less long than other graffiti mediums.

-Modern street graffiti began in New York City in the early 1970's.
-Young teenagers growing up in impovershed, marginalized communities started "tagging" their names on walls in public places.
-They created alter egos, aliases that combined a nickname with a number, which was usually the digits of the street they lived on.
-Early leaders in the tagging world included people with street aliases like Lee163, Fab5Freddy and Tracy168.
-These graffiti pioneers experiemented with new styles and began the fad of tagging New York City's subway trains.
+Modern street graffiti began in New York City in the early 1970's (although the person who is credited as the world's first graffiti writer was a student in Philadelphia named Cornbread).
+Young teenagers growing up in impoverished, marginalized communities started "tagging" their names on walls in public places.
+These 'writers' created alter egos, aliases that often combined a nickname with a number.
+Often the digits were based on the street the tagger lived on.
+Early leaders in the tagging world included people with street aliases like Fab5Freddy and Tracy168.
+These graffiti pioneers experimented with new styles and began the fad of tagging New York City's subway trains.
+This historic era of graffiti was when the main widely-accepted customs and slang language developed.

 Rise of "Street Art"

-By the late 1980's the graffiti culture in New York was faltering due to increased penalties and the absence of the original leaders, who were overseas or busy with other endeavors.
-Meanwhile in Europe the movement was just gaining traction.
-In the 1990's European artists experimented with new styles, which have become referred to as post-graffiti and street art.
+By the late 1980's the original historic graffiti era in New York had ended and local writers proceeded to carry on and repeat the traditions and culture of their predecessors .
+Meanwhile in Europe the urban art movement was just gaining traction.
+In the 1990's European artists experimented with new styles, which have become referred to as 'post-graffiti' or 'street art.'
 A French artist known as Blek Le Rat is attributed with introducing the stencil, a form of spray art which grew popular over the next decade.
 In recent years the stencil has been made famous by notorious British artist Banksy.
+Another noteworthy artist is Frenchman Space Invader who illegally installs ceramic tiles that portray pixelated old video game characters.

 The murals we view on the tour are concentrated around an urban art exhibition called the Bushwick Collective.
-It was founded in 2012 by Joseph Ficalora - a neighborhood personality and business owner - to beautify a formerly blighted area with vibrant art.
-Joe is inspired by his deceased father and mother - and the art is dedicated to them.
-The Bushwick Collective brings together artists from around the world, legendary NYC graffiti artists, and local Bushwick talent.
+The Bushwick Collective was founded in 2012 by Joseph Ficalora - a neighborhood personality and businessperson - to beautify gritty industrial streets with vibrant art.
+Joe is inspired by his deceased father and mother - and the street art is dedicated to them.
+The Bushwick Collective brings together artists from around the world, legendary NYC graffiti artists, and local longtime Bushwick talent.
+In just a few years the Bushwick Collective has become one of the premier mural districts in the United States.

 How the Tour Works